iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/validator_setup.md

 ## Prepare the Validator Plugin

-Running a validator requires running a full IOTA-core node.
+Running a validator requires running a full IOTA-Core node.
 You can follow the steps outlined in the [how to install using Docker guide](./using_docker.md) to setup the node.

 Follow the next steps after successfully setting up the node or while setting it up at your choice.